DeannaLC/AndroidProject/README.md

 Inputs are handled through Android input field declarations.
 Empty fields or invalid inputs are handled and asks the player to change their selection.

 Testing was not done for handling a large number of players.
 Not sure what it would do in terms of screen display.
+Unit Tests also only pick one set of actions and observations to avoid complications.